You wake up to a sound downstairs and your heart is racing.

-Let’s face it, trigger locks are a disaster waiting to happen when somebody kicks in your door at night and the adrenaline is pumping.
+Let’s face it, trigger locks are a disaster waiting to happen when somebody kicks in your door at night and the adrenaline is pumping (some criminals even know how to unlock a door with a credit card).
 You need a safe that keeps your gun away from kids and untrained adults, yet is quick to access when you need it.

 Although you can find a quick access safe for a shotgun or rifle, the shear size of those platforms make finding a good place for them challenging.

 Subcompact Pistols Aren’t a Great Idea

 First of all, think twice about getting a handgun for concealment and also using it for home defense.
 I completely understand if that’s all you can afford for now, but understand that there’s no point in a subcompact frame for home defense.